Chapters

 Murrumbidgee ACT Chapter

-The Murrumbidgee ACT Chapter has certainly been worth the wait for rec fishers in the ACT keen to get hands-on with habitat restoration.
 Set-up in partnership with the Ginninderry Conservation Trust, its primary focus is the Murrumbidgee River – particularly a stretch from below Shepherds Lookout west of Belconnen to the inflow of Ginninderra Creek, across the border in New South Wales.
+The stretch of the Murrumbidgee River in question faces a number of challenges, including: invasive species, weeds and a fragmented riparian zone, silting, erosion, and pollution.
+Chapter members will engage in a range of restoration activities to return healthy habitat and raise awareness of its importance within the local community.

 Lake Macquarie Chapter